mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ```
 In this example, we add voltmeters to all buses, ammeters to all branches on both sides of each branch, wattmeters, varmeters, and PMUs to all buses and on both sides of each branch.

 It is important to note that JuliaGrid follows a specific order: it first adds bus measurements, then branch measurements.
-For branches, it adds measurement located at the "from" bus end, and immediately after, measurement at the "to" bus end.
+For branches, it adds measurement located at the from-bus end, and immediately after, measurement at the to-bus end.
 This process is repeated for all branches.

 ---